Teradata/teradatamlspk/README.md

               length of the array.
     * `to_varchar` - Convert col to a string based on the format.
     * `current_catalog` - Returns the current catalog.
-    * `equal_null` - Returns same result as the EQUAL(=) operator for non-null operands, but returns true if both are null, false if one of the them is null.
+    * `equal_null` - Returns same result as the EQUAL(=) operator for non-null operands, but returns True if both are null, False if one of the them is null.
     * `version` - Returns the teradatamlspk version.
     * `parse_url` - Extracts a part from a URL.
     * `reverse` - Returns a reversed string with reverse order of elements.